boturnbow/squashtown/index.md

 1. Put down that shovel.
 1. Crawl towards the light!
 3. Spit the grit out your mouth.
-4. Pick your poison.
+4. Pick your poison and make that loudmouth soup!

 ### Tailings Tea (On the Rocks)

 - Ice*
 - And don't be stingy with the Mucker's Milk

-\* Substitute fresh-blasted ore for that original Four Georgian's flavor.
+<small>\* Substitute fresh-blasted ore for that original Four Georgian's flavor.</small>

 ### Fire in the Hole!